Our methods

 Mixed age groups make it possible for children to inhabit many roles during their years at the kindergarten – the younger children learn to ask for and accept help, the older children learn to give help and at the same time (together with the teachers) they serve as a role model for using the materials and acquiring the system of rules and practices.
 The older children always want to learn more, because they are motivated by the chance to teach the younger ones.
 Furthermore, this arrangement mirrors real life where we work and keep in touch with people of different ages.

-english–hungarian kindergarten
+kindergarten english–hungarian

 How does bilingual education work?